 Please wait while you are redirected.

 DESCRIPTIONUntil recently, identification of microorganisms depended either on culture of body fluids or tissues or identification of antigens, using a variety of techniques including direct fluorescent antibody technique and qualitative or quantitative immunoassays.
 These techniques are problematic when the microorganism exists in very small numbers or is technically difficult to culture.
-Indirect identification of microorganisms by immunoassays for specific antibodies is limited by the inability to distinguish between past exposure and current infection.
+Indirect identification of microorganisms by immunoassays for specific antibodies reactive with the microorganism is limited by the inability to distinguish between past exposure and current infection; although to some extent immunoglobulin M (IgM) versus IgG antibodies can be helpful.
 Response to treatment is typically assessed according to the patient's clinical response or by rising titers of specific antibodies and falling antigen titers.

-Recently, the availability of nucleic acid probes has permitted the rapid direct identification of microorganisms' DNA or RNA.
-Amplification techniques, including but not limited to the polymerase chain reaction (PCR), results in a doubling of copies of the specified target DNA with each round of amplification, eventually resulting in millionfold levels of amplification.
-The product of amplification (i.e. DNA) is then detected using a variety of techniques.
+The availability of nucleic acid probes has permitted the rapid direct identification of microorganisms' DNA or RNA.
+Amplification techniques result in exponential increases in copy numbers of a targeted strand of microorganism-specific DNA.
+The most commonly used amplification technique is PCR or reverse transcriptase (RT)-PCR.
+In addition to PCR, other nucleic acid amplification techniques have been developed such as transcription-mediated amplification, loop-mediated isothermal DNA amplification (LAMP), strand displacement amplification, nucleic acid sequence-based amplification, and branched chain DNA signal amplification.
+After amplification, target DNA can be readily detected using a variety of techniques.
 The amplified product can also be quantified to give an assessment of how many microorganisms are present.
 Quantification of the amount of nucleic acids permits serial assessments of response to treatment; the most common clinical application of quantification is the serial measurement of HIV RNA (called viral load), which serves as a prognostic factor.

 Until 1998, these nucleic acid probe techniques were coded using nonspecific CPT codes describing the multiple steps in the laboratory process.
 However, in 1998, the CPT codes were revised to include a series of new codes that describe the direct probe technique, amplified probe technique, and quantification for 22 different microorganisms.
 These series of CPT codes were introduced as a group; however at present, probe technologies and clinical applications for some microorganisms are either not widely disseminated or are used primarily for research purposes.
-The 22 different microorganisms are reviewed as follows:
+In addition, CPT codes have been added for additional microorganisms, such as Staphylococcus aureus.
+A number of different microorganisms are reviewed as follows:

 Bartonella henselae or quintana: Bartonella henselae or quintana is thought to be responsible for cat scratch disease, which is characterized by chronic regional lymphadenopathy developing about 2 weeks after contact with a cat.
 A cat scratch skin antigen test is positive in the majority of patients with cat scratch disease, but this test cannot distinguish between active and remote infection.